AmyHilaire/otequip-info/source/posts/2016-09-07-working-holiday3.html.markdown

 * While the agencies have many of the same jobs, some may specialise in different areas (geographical or organisational) and have roles that other agencies don't.
 * Larger agencies are generally useful for getting settled, as they have more staff and sometimes organise social events etc.
 * Smaller agencies may offer a slightly higher pay rate, so that you take the position through them rather than a larger agency.
-* If you become a limited company (which most locums do) you will need to show that you are working as an independent contractor rather than as an employee.
-Working for more than one agency in the tax year makes your tax clearer in regards to IR35 (I will explain limited companies in another post).
+* If you become a limited company (which most locums prior to 2017 used to do) you will need to show that you are working as an independent contractor rather than as an employee.
+Working for more than one agency in the tax year makes your tax clearer in regards to IR35 (**[more info on limited companies here](http://otequip.info/2017/02/04/limited-company.html)**).

 ![Communication Diagram](/2016/09/07/working-holiday3/GettingWorkS.png)
 <p class="caption">Communication channels for locum work</p>